Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 Edelbert was having more fun working in the mines too!
 Breaking rocks, moving soil, and eventually pulling out gorgeous gems!
 What a life!
 His only wish was that his golems were not so slow while digging.

-Usually the dirtamancer would come down and just pluck a couple of gems off the walls, to mainatain upkeep!
+Usually the dirtamancer would come down and just pluck a gem off the walls to mainatain upkeep!
 In a short couple hours of work, Spore’s stack managed to mine almost eleven thousand schmuckers value in Gems!
-This would bring the Hide-And-No-Peek stash to nearly two hundred and forty-five thousand!
+This would bring the Hide-And-No-Peek stash to nearly one hundred and eighty-five thousand!

 “What a great day!”
 Edelbert yelled at the sky as he emerged from the caverns into the orchard.